-The following sections demonstrate typical operations using an ABB robot teach pendant to prepare a new program in RoboDK and transfer it to the robot.
+The following sections demonstrate typical operations using an ABB robot teach pendant, for example, to prepare a new robot program in RoboDK and transfer it to the robot.

-Follow these steps to load a program module (MOD file) from a USB disk:
+Follow these steps to load a program module (MOD file) from a USB drive:

 1. Select ABB➔Program editor

 2. Select Modules, on top of the screen

 3. Select File➔Load module (if you are starting a new project, it is not important the program pointer / PP is lost)